ironghost007/Library_Management/README.md

-# Library_Management
+# Library Management
 This is a high school level library management system project written in C++.
 This is to be excuted only in turbo C++ IDE.
 #### Main concepts illustrated:
 1. Classes
 2. File Handling

-Data can be entered either at the start of the program ( Code for that are from lines 694 - 698)  OR data can be entered in ```LIST.dat``` file and can be stored in project's directory itself.
+#### Features:
+- Friendly colourful user interface
+- Mouse and arrow keys controlled
+- 3 major functions are included:
+  1. Borrow
+  2. Return
+  3. Check

+#### Data Input:
+Book data - Name, aurthor, no. of copies

+You can input book data at the start of the program execution when prompted.

+  ``OR``

+You can create ```LIST.dat``` and enter respective values and save the file in project's directory itself, and comment out the code from ``lines 694 - 698``.